Zb tetraquark channel from lattice QCD and Born-Oppenheimer approximation

-The significantly attractive $B\bar B^*$ potential (Fig. \ref{fig:V}) and the resulting virtual bound state (diamonds in Fig. \ref{fig:masses}) could be related to the existence of $Z_b$ in experiment.
+The significantly attractive $B\bar B^*$ potential (Fig. \ref{fig:V}) and the resulting bound state in Fig. \ref{fig:masses} could be related to the existence of $Z_b$ in experiment.
 The reliable relation between both will be possible only when simplifications employed here will be overcome in the future simulations.
-We note that $Z_b(10610)$ was found as a virtual bound state slightly below threshold also by the re-analysis of the experimental data \cite{Wang:2018jlv} when the coupling to bottomonium light-meson channels was turned off \cite{Wang:2018jlv} (the position of the pole is only slightly shifted when this small coupling is taken into account).
+The $Z_b(10610)$ was found as a virtual bound state slightly below threshold by the re-analysis of the experimental data \cite{Wang:2018jlv} when the coupling to bottomonium light-meson channels was turned off \cite{Wang:2018jlv} (the position of the pole is only slightly shifted when this small coupling is taken into account).

-Surprisingly, the strongly attractive potential $V(r)$ (\ref{V}) leads also to a deep bound state at $M-m_B-m_{B^*}=-411\pm 20~$MeV.
-Such a state was never reported by experiments.
-If our approach can be trusted for such deep bound states and if such a bound state exists, it could be searched for in $Z_b\to \Upsilon(1S)\pi^+$ decays.
-The invariant mass distribution observed by Belle is indeed not flat (Fig. 4a of \cite{Garmash:2014dhx}) and it would be valuable to explore if some structure becomes significant at better statistics.

 The exotic $Z_b$ resonances were observed only by Belle, so their confirmation by another experiment would be highly welcome.
 LHCb could try to search for it in inclusive final state $B\bar B^*$.